soomingjin/photocarousel/README.md

 * Bootstrap 3

 # Learning Points

+Prefix `'$'` to jQuery variables
+Learning to write in ES6

 * Code Documentation

+This is essential as it helps me to make the code more readable

+* Storing states

-This is essential as it helps me to make the code more readable Use `data-*` attributes to store global variables in the DOM to prevent memory leaks Prefix `'$'` to jQuery variables
+Use `data-*` attributes to store global variables in the DOM to prevent memory leaks Previously, I was using jQuery.data to store variables on the elements but the overhead cost of fetching the data is quite high.
+To ensure that the fetching of the data is faster and more efficient, I stored the data in memory instead.
-Learning to write in ES6

 * CSS3